getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 scope1.captureException(); // <-- isolated from scope2
 ```

 A client continues to be stateless - it holds no reference to any scope.
-In contrast, each scope _always_ has a client reference (it _may_ reference a Noop client if nothing was initialized yet).
+A scope _may_ have a client attached.

 ## Scopes